Alice James

-Alice James (August 7, 1848 – March 6, 1892) was an American diarist, sister of novelist Henry James and philosopher and psychologist William James.
+Alice James (August 7, 1848 – March 6, 1892) was an American diarist, and the younger sister of novelist Henry James and philosopher and psychologist William James.
 Her relationship with William was unusually close, and she seems to have been badly affected by his marriage.
 James suffered lifelong health problems that were generally dismissed as hysteria in the style of the day.
 She is best known for her published diaries.

 Life

-Born into a wealthy and intellectually active family, daughter of Henry James Sr. of Albany, New York, and Mary Robertson Walsh, James soon developed the psychological and physical problems that would plague her until the end of her life at age 43.
+Born into a wealthy and intellectually active family, daughter of Henry James Sr. of Albany, New York, and Mary Robertson Walsh.
+James soon developed the psychological and physical problems that would plague her until the end of her life at age 43.
 The youngest of five children, she lived with her parents until their deaths in 1882.
+She went to a Boston school called Miss Clapp’s, where she met Frances Rollins Morse, one of her life-long friends often cited in her published diary and correspondence.

-She taught history from 1873 to 1876 for the Society to Encourage Studies at Home, a Boston-based correspondence school for women founded by Anna Eliot Ticknor.
+James taught history from 1873 to 1876 for the Society to Encourage Studies at Home, a Boston-based correspondence school for women founded by Anna Eliot Ticknor.
 The three years she taught were "among the most illness-free she had."
 James never married, seeking affection from her brothers and female friends instead.
 After her father's death in late 1882, she inherited a share in the income from the family properties in Albany, and her brother Henry made over his own share to her.
-This allowed her to live independently.
-By 1882, she had suffered at least two major breakdowns and would experience several more before her death from breast cancer at age 43 in 1892.
+This allowed her to live independently without employment.

 Era of hysteria

 In the Victorian era, hysteria was an extremely common diagnosis for women.
 Almost any disease a woman had could fit the symptoms of hysteria because there was no set list of symptoms.
 In 1888, twenty years after James was "overwhelmed by violent turns of hysteria", she wrote in her diary that she was both suicidal and homicidal.
 She was struggling with the urge to kill her father, though this diary entry does not state the reason why she was patricidal.
-In 1866 James traveled to New York to receive "therapeutic exercise", and in 1884 she received electrical "massage".
+In 1866, James traveled to New York to receive "therapeutic exercise", and in 1884, she received electrical "massage".
 Hoping that a change of scenery would improve her health, she traveled to England with her companion Katharine Loring.
-She suffered recurring bouts of "hysteria" for the next eight years until she died from breast cancer.
-James sought various treatments for her disorders but never found significant relief.